Soundscape R.Ed: Mixtreme and Mixpander cards

 The Mixtreme card, initially introduced in 1998, marked Soundscape's inaugural venture into PCI card technology.
 Leveraging the DSP mixer originally developed for the Soundscape SSHDR1, the card not only featured 16 channels of I/O but also provided support for the complete array of real-time DSP effects plug-ins in the Soundscape format.
 This pioneering card stood out as the first of its kind.

-Over the subsequent years, thousands of Mixtreme cards were shipped, earning widespread acclaim for its exceptional flexibility and forward-looking design.
-Recognized as a versatile and future-proof audio solution, the Mixtreme card played a significant role in shaping the landscape of audio technology during this period.
+Over the subsequent years, thousands of Mixtreme cards were shipped, earning acclaim for flexibility and forward-looking design.

 Demise

 In 1997, Sydec encountered financial challenges when a management buyout from their parent company, Niko (a Belgian manufacturer of electrical products such as light fittings), resulted in complications.
 The managing director fell ill, leading to a dispute with their former owners, resulting in a sudden loss of 50% of anticipated income.
 Despite the adversity, the Soundscape division of Sydec, comprising approximately half of the company and employing around 10 individuals, continued to thrive.

 However, faced with the urgent need for additional revenue due to the financial strain on the other half of Sydec, Chris Wright initiated discussions on potential solutions.
 He began developing concepts to adapt the DSP core of the Soundscape R.Ed into a stand-alone recorder engine.
 These ideas were explored in collaboration with contacts at Tascam in Japan.

 A plan was devised to create a 24-track recorder plug-in board intended for Tascam digital mixers.
 However, Tascam opted not to sign the contract, having received a more favorable offer from one of their existing third-party developers.
 Unfortunately, this proposed product did not materialize.
 Subsequently, Chris Wright proposed the same concept to Mackie, a then $300 million NASDAQ-listed corporation.
 An agreement was reached to develop a stand-alone 24-track recorder, ultimately leading to the creation of the Mackie SDR2496.

 While Mackie initially refrained from signing the contract due to concerns about Sydec's financial stability, they later conducted investigations and identified vulnerability in the company.
 Mackie ultimately made an offer to purchase Sydec's shares, an offer that was accepted.
 In 2001, at the NAMM show, Mackie announced the acquisition of Soundscape to the global music industry, albeit inaccurately.
 This announcement, coupled with the use of Soundscape Digital Technology Ltd.'s copyrighted images and logos, caused unease among Soundscape's distribution network and customers.
 Consequently, business activities stalled at a critical time when the much-anticipated Mix pander was being launched.

 In response to Mackie's use of their intellectual property, Soundscape initiated a legal dispute, which culminated in a case presented before the High Court in London.